Legal provisions of COM(2021)347 - Consumer credits

 Member States shall each year review whether the conditions for the application of any such exemption as referred to in the second subparagraph are still fulfilled and shall take action to withdraw the exemption where they consider that they are no longer met.

-6. Member States may determine that only Articles 1, 2 and 3, Articles 7 and 8, Article 11, Article 19, Article 20, Article 21(1), points (a) to (h), (l) and (r), Article 21(3), Article 23, Article 25, Articles 28 to 38 and Articles 40 to 50 shall apply to credit agreements which provide for arrangements to be agreed by the creditor and the consumer in respect of deferred payment or repayment methods, where the consumer is already in default on the initial credit agreement and where the following conditions are fulfilled:
+7. Member States may determine that only Articles 1, 2, 3, 7, 8, 11, 19 and 20, Article 21(1), first subparagraph, points (a) to (h), (l) and (r), Article 21(3) and Articles 23, 25, 28 to 38 and 40 to 50 shall apply to credit agreements between the creditor and the consumer in respect of deferred payment or of repayment methods, where the consumer is already in default or is likely to default on the initial credit agreement and where the following conditions are fulfilled:

 (a)the arrangement is likely to avert the possibility of legal proceedings concerning the default of the consumer;

-(2) ‘creditor’ means a natural or legal person who grants or promises to grant credit in the course of his or her trade, business or profession;
+(2)‘creditor’ means a natural or legal person who grants or promises to grant credit in the course of that person’s trade, business or profession;

-(5) ‘total cost of the credit to the consumer’ means all the costs, including interest, commissions, taxes and any other kind of fees which the consumer is required to pay in connection with the credit agreement or crowdfunding credit services and which are known to the creditor, in the case of credit agreements, or to the crowdfunding credit services provider, in the case of crowdfunding credit services, except for notarial costs; costs in respect of ancillary services relating to the credit agreement or crowdfunding credit services are also included in the total cost of the credit to the consumer where, in addition, the conclusion of a contract regarding such ancillary services is compulsory in order to obtain the credit or to obtain it on the terms and conditions marketed;
+(5)‘total cost of the credit to the consumer’ means all the costs, including interest, commissions, taxes and any other kind of fees which the consumer is required to pay in connection with the credit agreement and which are known to the creditor, except for notarial costs; costs in respect of ancillary services relating to the credit agreement, in particular insurance premiums, are also included in the total cost of the credit to the consumer where, in addition, the conclusion of a contract regarding such ancillary services is compulsory in order to obtain the credit or to obtain it on the terms and conditions marketed;

-(7) ‘annual percentage rate of charge’ or ‘APR’ means the total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit, where applicable including the costs referred to in Article 30(2);
+(7)‘annual percentage rate of charge’ or ‘APR’ means the total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit and calculated as set out in Article 30;

-(9) ‘fixed borrowing rate’ means the borrowing rate that the creditor or the provider of crowdfunding credit services and the consumer agree on in the credit agreement or in the agreement for the provision of crowdfunding credit services for the entire duration of the credit agreement or crowdfunding credit services, or several borrowing rates that the creditor or the provider of crowdfunding credit services and the consumer agree on in the credit agreement or crowdfunding credit services for partial periods for which the borrowing rates are determined exclusively by a fixed specific percentage.
-If not all borrowing rates are determined in the credit agreement or in the agreement for the provision of crowdfunding credit services, the borrowing rate shall be deemed to be fixed only for the partial periods for which the borrowing rates are determined exclusively by a fixed specific percentage agreed on the conclusion of the credit agreement or of the agreement for the provision of crowdfunding credit services;
+(9)‘fixed borrowing rate’ means the borrowing rate that the creditor and the consumer agree on in the credit agreement for the entire duration of the credit agreement, or several borrowing rates that the creditor and the consumer agree on in the credit agreement for partial periods for which the borrowing rates are determined exclusively by a fixed specific percentage; if not all borrowing rates are determined in the credit agreement, the borrowing rate shall be deemed to be fixed only for the partial periods for which the borrowing rates are determined exclusively by a fixed specific percentage agreed on the conclusion of the credit agreement;

-(10) ‘total amount of credit’ means the ceiling or the total sums made available under a credit agreement or under crowdfunding credit services;
+(10)‘total amount of credit’ means the ceiling or the total sums made available under a credit agreement;

-(12) ‘credit intermediary’ means a natural or legal person who is not acting as a creditor or notary and not merely introducing, either directly or indirectly, a consumer to a creditor, and who, in the course of his or her trade, business or profession, for a fee, which may take a pecuniary form or any other agreed form of financial consideration:
+(12)‘credit intermediary’ means a natural or legal person that is not acting as a creditor or notary and not merely introducing, either directly or indirectly, a consumer to a creditor, and who, in the course of that person’s trade, business or profession, for remuneration, which may take a pecuniary form or any other agreed form of financial consideration:

 (a)presents or offers credit agreements to consumers;